boadadf/python-scada/README.md

 - **ConnectionHandler:**
   Triggers on driver connection status.
 Updates SVG elements to reflect communication health.

-Each handler uses the shared animation configuration and can schedule automatic reverts using the `revertAfter` property.
+Each handler uses the shared animation configuration and can schedule automatic reverts using the `revert_after` property.

 **To add a new handler:**